• HOME

 Development of Blasting Techniques

-Technology that uses explosives to quickly destroy only the target area
+Technology that uses smaller amounts of explosives (gram level) than before to quickly destroy only the target area

 →Controlled blasting